bonartm/heroku-flask/README.md

 # Getting started with Flask and Heroku

 Template for deploying a flask app to heroku.
+Created for the [Spiced Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science).

 ## Requirements